openeuler-mirror/donau-slurm-wrappers/README.en.md

 5.sinfo
     The sinfo is used to query the node and partition information of the current cluster.
 (Slurm's partition does not correspond to Donau's queue.
-It provides convenient way for users to use Donau' squeue by partition.)
+It provides convenient way for users to use Donau's queue by partition.)

     $sinfo --usage